ASUWebPlatforms/webspark-ci/README.md

 ## Playwright

 We use [Playwright](https://playwright.dev) for  front end testing.
 We have installed the [Playwright for DDEV add-on](https://github.com/Lullabot/ddev-playwright) to aid in the process.
-See the Playwright documentation for how to write tests
+See the Playwright documentation for how to write tests.

 ### Installing Playwright